 Nowhere is force mentioned, control or power!

-A leader could be by definition many things—the tendons that cause physical movement; punctuation like ellipsis used to lead the eye; a lure guiding fish into a trap; a blank section at the beginning or end of a reel of film or recorded tape.
+A leader could be defined in many ways—the tendons that cause physical movement; punctuation like ellipsis used to lead the eye; a lure guiding fish into a trap; a blank section at the beginning or end of a reel of film or recorded tape.

 To be authentic, however, has less to do with what you’re connected to and more to do with the fact that you are indeed connected to the whole.